ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 * Network devices that are expected to use secure zero touch provisioning as specified in {{RFC8572}}) must be shipped by the manufacturer with pre-provisioned keys (Initial DevID and AK, called IDevID and IAK).
-Inclusion of an DevID and IAK by a vendor does not preclude a mechanism whereby an Administrator can define Local Identity and Attestation Keys (LDevID and LAK) if desired.
+Inclusion of an IDevID and IAK by a vendor does not preclude a mechanism whereby an Administrator can define Local Identity and Attestation Keys (LDevID and LAK) if desired.

 ## RIV Information Flow

-RIV workflow for networking equipment is organized around a simple use-case, where a network operator wishes to verify the integrity of software installed in specific, fielded devices.
-This use-case implies several components:
+RIV workflow for networking equipment is organized around a simple use case where a network operator wishes to verify the integrity of software installed in specific, fielded devices.
+This use case implies several components:

 1. The Attesting Device, which the network operator wants to examine.